|

 REMO:

-Italian form of Roman Remus, derived from the word remus, meaning
+Italian form of Roman Latin Remus, meaning

-"oar," but usually translated as "swift."
+"oar," but sometimes translated as "swift."

 REMUS:

-Roman myth name of the brother of Romulus, derived
+Roman name derived

-(Rémy): French form of Roman Remigius, meaning
+RÉMY: French form of Roman

 "oarsman."